Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

     └── README.md

 why data folder is empty?
-because i'm using github free version and it can't store the big file. add the complete data inside data folder.
+<br>because i'm using github free version and it can't store the big file. add the complete data inside data folder.

 How can i train the model?
 step 1: go to command prompt